7 habits of perfect puppy parents

 All online components are recorded for access throughout the course, and in-person practice occurs on select weekends.

-Our next class starts in March, cost is $299.
+Our next class starts soon, cost is $299.

 Click below to learn more and to sign up today!

-7 Habits of Perfect Puppy Parents and DIY Dog Training can be completed by anyone anywhere!
+7 Habits of Perfect Puppy Parents, DIY Dog Training, and Foundations for Fearful Fidos can be completed by anyone anywhere!